 - How will the company gain market share?

-Data sources such as government publications, trade journals, industry reports, internet resources, or companies such as Dun & Bradstreet can provide answers to these questions.
+To answer these questions, sources such as government publications, trade journals, industry reports, internet resources, or companies such as Dun & Bradstreet can be very helpful.

 Armed with the answers to market-related questions, you can then develop more realistic estimates of the projected demand for the products and services.
-In turn, you’ll be able to make the organizational and operational decisions on how demand is going to be met.
-If the estimated sales volume is insufficient, the project is likely not feasible.
+This, in turn, allows you to make the organizational and operational decisions on how demand is going to be met.
+If the estimated sales forecast for your products and services is lagging, the project is likely not feasible.

 Manufacturing and service delivery

-It is also important to think about how you are going to manufacture your products and deliver your services.
+In addition, you also need to think about how you are going to manufacture your products and deliver your services.
 Topics to consider include:

 - What equipment and technology are needed?
 What are the costs involved?
 These costs include both the initial purchase and installation costs of equipment as well as the cost of operations.